 top of page

-Born and raised in the occupied unceded sovereign territories of the Sḵwx̱wú7mesh (Squamish) and xʷməθkʷəy̓əm (Musqueam) nations on the wild West coast of colonial Canada, I am a researcher, writer, educator, and practitioner in the transdisciplinary field of culture and sustainability.
+Born and raised in the occupied unceded sovereign territories of the Sḵwx̱wú7mesh (Squamish), xÊ·mÉ™θkÊ·É™yÌ“É™m (Musqueam), and sÉ™lilÌ“wÉ™taʔɬ (Tsleil-Waututh) peoples on the wild West coast of colonial Canada, I am a philosopher, artist, researcher, and scholar in the transdisciplinary field of the Ecological arts and humanities concerned with biocultural diversity, and with the role of the arts and culture in sustainably flourishing futures..

 Since 1990 my work has focused on the role of the arts, and of our sensory aesthetic engagement with place, world, and other beings in informing, forming, and transforming beliefs, values, practices and policies.
-Since 1997 my primary focus has been investigating the role of the arts, and of artists as wayfinders and guides to "cultures of sustainability", what MIT professor emeritus John Ehrenfeld terms a "sustainably flourishing" future.
+Since 1997 my primary focus has been investigating the role of the arts in, and of artists as wayfinders to, a "sustainably flourishing" future for all life.

 Trained from the age of 10 years with international and local masters in the techniques and technologies of traditional fine arts, film photography, design, and interactive media (performance and installation) until 1997 I was an internationally exhibiting visual artist,